uhasker/getting-things-done-in-next-js/src/chapter4/04-the-document-object-model.md

 </html>
 ```

-> Note that if we want this code to work correctly, if we click the button multiple times, we should change the ID on each button click.
+> Note that if we want this code to work correctly when clicking the button multiple times, we should change the ID on each button click.
 > Try doing this by yourself.